BLOG-The Sorcerer’s Stone

 - Published: March 8, 2014

-In 1999, a certain children’s adventures novel hit the New York Times bestseller’s list and stayed there.
-Its main character’s distinctive John-Lennon-like glasses could found in every optometry store.
-I was not aware of Harry Potter yet but, when I tried on the frames while wearing contacts, I liked them enough to pick up a pair.
+In 1999, a certain children’s adventure novel hit the New York Times bestseller’s list and stayed there.
+Its main character’s distinctive John-Lennon-like glasses could be found in every optometry store.
+I was not aware of Harry Potter yet but, when I tried on those frames while wearing contacts, I liked them enough to pick up a pair.
 The purchase proved a mistake.
-Once I had my strong prescription fitted to the frame, only then did I realized how much peripheral vision that I lost beyond the limits to the small circular lens.
+Once I had my strong prescription fitted to the frame, only then did I realized how much peripheral vision I lost beyond the limits to the small circular lens.
 Harry Potter’s own eyes must have a laser focus.

-Mid January this year, my regular lenses lost a nose pad, and my Harry Potter glasses were there—just pristine as they were when I first purchased them, blissfully light in weight and still sharp in focus.
-Also, my past objection to the frames was no longer as relevant.
-My 47-year-old eyes will soon need bifocals and, for now, I can appreciate a smaller lens which I can look around easily to perform the close work required for my photography.
+Mid January this year, my regular pair of glasses lost a nose pad.
+In a careful persevered case, my Harry Potter glasses were there—just pristine as they were when I first purchased them, blissfully light in weight and still sharp in focus.
+My past objection to the frames was now no longer as relevant.
+My 47-year-old eyes will soon need bifocals and, for now, I can appreciate a smaller lens which I can look around easily to perform the close work required for photography.

-So it seems fitting that one Sunday afternoon while sitting with the Spirited Goat that I should find on the book shelves a copy of Harry Potter and the Sorcerer’s Stone.
-I pulled out the first volume of J.K.
+So it seems fitting that one recent Sunday afternoon I should find a copy of Harry Potter and the Sorcerer’s Stone sitting on the book shelves at the Spirited Goat.
+I pulled down the first volume of J.K.
 Rowling’s adventure series and read the first two chapters to my daughter.
-She attended to the reading with an ignited curiosity asking after about Harry’s family as the story slowly unfolded: “Was it really safe to leave Harry on the doorstep that night?
+She attended to the reading with an ignited curiosity asking after Harry’s family as the story slowly unfolded: “Was it really safe to leave Harry on the doorstep that night?
 What happened to his parents?
 How could anybody act as badly as Harry’s cousin Dudley?”
-We asked if we could borrow the novel and took it home where it replaced the picture books in our children’s bedtime rituals.
+I asked if we could borrow the novel, and we took it home where it replaced the picture books in our children’s bedtime rituals.
 We’d read about a third of a chapter each night my daughter burning with more questions even as she recalled seeing the adapted movie at a friend’s house.
-Knowing something of the ending gave her courage; she pronounced the book unscary as she knew full well that Harry would survive successfully navigating every dangerous turn in the story.
+Knowing something of the ending gave her courage; she pronounced the book unscary as she knew full well that Harry would survive.
+She was confident that he’d successfully navigate every dangerous turn that his story took.

-The author threw everything she could at the boy, and at times I wondered how she managed to get seven books out of his story.
+The author threw everything she could at the boy.
+At times, I began to wonder how she managed to get seven books out of his story.
 In this first book, J.K.
 Rowling exhausts every fantasy figure in the library—vampires, werewolves, trolls, witches, unicorns, dragons, goblins, and ghosts—and yet her work doesn’t vanish into a poof of triteness.
 I admire her storytelling, and I don’t have to look far to see why.
 Rowling reminds me of my favorite author, another woman from the British Isles, Jane Austen.
 Neither is afraid to put her characters through soul searing change.
 In Rowling’s case, she puts near everyone through the wringer.
 Add to that, Rowling has Jane Austen’s enviable gift for dialogue as we can witness in the film series capturing Harry’s development.
 The screenplay lifts many characters’ lines straight from her books.

 We finished the Sorcerer’s Stone this past Monday.
 We were both home for the day.
 My daughter was excused from school, so that the Mills Lawn teachers could confer with their mentors of High Tech High on Project Based Learning.
 I woke up with a stomach bug.
 My state of health may explain why, at the point the children entered into the forbidden forest of Hogwarts, my daughter strode bravely forward into the forest with them while I held tight to her shirt tails.
 She may not have known exactly where we were headed but was excited to go.
 We emerged from that tale excited and refreshed by the exertions of emerging hearty friendships and the rewards of studying hard.